 - Edgar Wright

 - Release date.
 October 29th, 2021

 Last Night in Soho is Wright’s most visually striking and thematic film to date, which he also co-wrote with Krysty Wilson-Cairns (1917).
-Wright leans heavy on the horror path he skillfully brings the Giallo of the 70’s into this century and reminds you why you love those films in the first place.
+Wright leans heavily on the horror path as he skillfully brings the Giallo of the 70’s into this century and reminds you why you should love those type of films.
 He brings so much skill to this film and his shots and tricks, which were done mostly in camera really shine, including a house of horrors sequence which might be the best scene in the movie.

 Of course the two leads, Taylor-Joy and McKenzie are fabulous with McKenzie showing that she is in a different acting class with her wonderful tribute to Audrey Hepburn.
 While those two represent the next generation of great actors, Terence Stamp and Rigg remind you that the older generation still can bring it, especially Rigg with Last Night in Soho being her final film before she passed this year.
 I enjoyed absolutely everything about this film, from the score by Steven Price to the cinematography by Chung-hoon Chung but most of all I loved watching Wright grow as a filmmaker.
 Going into any film of his comes with a certain level of hype for me, and Wright easily meets that.
 He delivers an abundance of riches with this one and you can’t help but enjoy them, be it last or any night.